April 11th, 2026

 "The essence of slow art is to dissolve the boundaries between the artwork, the artist, and the viewer.
 It's about creating a space where people can slow down, relax, and immerse themselves in the creative process." – Slow Art Day Founders

 The end.
 Thanks for joining me on this slow and sweet journey through the world of art.
-See you next time, when we'll dive into another fascinating topic!
+Until next time, when we'll dive into another fascinating topic!

 Timeline